Bill S-234

 Community Members

-Talk to political candidates about FASD and the need for a National FASD Framework and keep the conversation moving forward.
+Talk to Senators, Members of Parliament, and other government representatives about FASD and the need for a National FASD Framework and keep the conversation going.
 Learn as much as you can about FASD in your profession and within your region.
 Talk to your friends and family members to raise awareness.

 Government Representatives